weizheng1910/Learning-Notes/SecurityFundamentals-Validation.md

 #### Attack Surface Reduction
-In an application, an attack surface is all the code and functionalities which an untrusted user can potentially exploit.
-Every feature we develop for our users is just a new means for an attacker to harm the application.
-Thus we shouldn't unnecessarily build features, and limit them to the ones the users really need, providing them with the option to opt-in should they really need them.
+In an application, an attack surface is all the code and functionalities which an untrusted user can potentially attack.
+Every feature we develop for our users is just another means for an attacker to compromise the application.
+Thus we shouldn't unnecessarily build features, and limit them to the ones the users really need, providing them with the option to opt-in on the restricted features should they really need them.